xuanhieu073/pokemon-cs/README.md

 ## Target

-this project for learning purpose. thank Chau Tran from Angular Viet Nam group for lead the way. the tutorial is here: https://www.youtube.com/watch?v=HZxDFGB57jk
+This project for learning purpose.
+Thank Chau Tran from Angular Viet Nam group for lead the way.
+The tutorial is here: https://www.youtube.com/watch?v=HZxDFGB57jk

 ## Development server